adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 ```

 ## Events
-The mail module emits the `mail:sent` event that you can listen to observe the outgoing emails.
+The mail module emits the `mail:sent` event to listen to observe the outgoing emails.
 You can place the code for the event listener inside a [preload]() file.

 ```ts
 // title: start/events.ts